calvinhsia/SheetMusicViewer/README.md

 PDF Sheet Music Viewer by Calvin Hsia 2019

 Allows users to view downloaded or scanned Sheet Music in PDF format to play on a musical instrument, such as a piano.
-Also can export PDF music to MuseScore so you can edit music notation  or hear your music being played.
+Also can export PDF music to MuseScore so you can edit music notation or hear your music being played, perhaps via MIDI I have a Mio from iConnectivity driving my PianoDisc on my Steinway grand.
+I plug in the Mio to my laptop, and my sheetmusic can play my piano.

 **Runs on:** Windows 10/11, macOS, and Linux
 **Updated 2025:** Migrated from WPF to Avalonia UI for cross-platform support.